-This easy Homemade Hamburger Helper recipe is one of our go-to dinner recipes when we are in the throes school schedules and extracurricular activities and I haven't planned ahead.
-This Cheeseburger Pasta Skillet is made with ingredients we always have on hand like browned ground beef, shredded cheddar cheese, and cavatappi or macaroni noodles.
+With more than 7 million page views and hundreds of FIVE STAR reviews, this easy Homemade Hamburger Helper recipe is one of our go-to dinner recipes when we are in the throes school schedules and extracurricular activities and I haven't planned ahead.
+This Cheeseburger Pasta Skillet is made with ingredients we always have on hand in under 20 minutes.
 It's may not be fancy, but this one-pot meal is a family favorite that is always easy, satisfying, and a hit even with picky eaters!

 Table of Contents

 I didn't grow up eating Hamburger Helper.
 It's not something my mom ever made, so the first time I tried it was at college when a roommate made it for our apartment one night.
 That's when I discovered how much I love it!